dotlang/language/README.md

 Expression will be called with `$` pointing to the new value.
 If the expression evaluates to false, a runtime exception will be thrown.
 `type x := (x: int, y:int) where { $.x < $.y };`
 - You are not allowed to use `where` in function or lambda definition.
 It's only allowed in variable or type declaration.

+### Specialization
+When defining a custom type, you can replace a type alias with a more specialized type.
+The result will be a subtype of the original type.
+For example:
+`type Vector := V[]`
+`type IntVector := Vector with { V := int }`
+But this is not generics.
+`func shift(v: Vector) -> V ...`
+This will accept any vector and return V which is any.
+User has to cast it.
+Advantage is that we can use a better named type in functions.
+Instead of writing `any[]` everywhere, we can simply use a better and more descriptive type name.

 ### Exception Handling
 ### Inheritance and Polymorphism